tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_reasons_for_bad_getting_started_tutorials.md

 Without question, there's a hierarchy of needs with docs, and a getting started tutorial sits more towards the top (meaning, it isn't essential).
 If you're still working on the core docs, the getting started tutorial might not be achievable within the release timeframe.

 {: .takeaway}
 If writing a getting started tutorial isn't possible within the release timeframe, plan for it in the next iteration.
-You can continue improving and adding to docs after a release.
+You can usually continue improving and adding to docs after a release.

 ## Cause 2: The product setup might be too involved or impractical for a getting started tutorial